dsrim/dsrim.github.io/index.md

 ### About

 I am a Postdoctoral Associate at the [Courant Institute], working with [Benjamin Peherstorfer].

-Previously, I was a Chu Assistant Professor of Applied Mathematics at [Columbia University].
-I received a PhD in applied math from the [University of Washington], where I was advised by [Randall J. LeVeque] and [Gunther Uhlmann].
+Previously, I was a Chu Assistant Professor at [Columbia University].
+I received a PhD in applied math from the [University of Washington], advised by [Randall J. LeVeque] and [Gunther Uhlmann].

 [[CV], updated 2019/07/01].